ecmwf/metview-docs/docs/confluence/ecmwf_new_users_metview_tutorial.rst

   varno = 2 and vertco_reference_1=50000

 Save these settings, then right-click **visualise** the '*vis_temp*' icon to generate the plot.
-Then drag the the provided `Symbol Plotting <https://software.ecmwf.int/wiki/display/METV/Symbol+Plotting>`_, `Coastlines <https://software.ecmwf.int/wiki/display/METV/Coastlines>`_, `Legend <https://software.ecmwf.int/wiki/display/METV/Legend>`_ and `Text Plotting <https://software.ecmwf.int/wiki/display/METV/Text+Plotting>`_ icons into the plot for further customisation.
+Then drag the the provided :ref:`Symbol Plotting <msymb_icon>`, `Coastlines <https://software.ecmwf.int/wiki/display/METV/Coastlines>`_, `Legend <https://software.ecmwf.int/wiki/display/METV/Legend>`_ and `Text Plotting <https://software.ecmwf.int/wiki/display/METV/Text+Plotting>`_ icons into the plot for further customisation.
 Metview's plot window has many tools for inspecting data values, described in detail in the standalone tutorial "`Using ODB with Metview <https://confluence.ecmwf.int/display/METV/Using+ODB+with+Metview>`_".
 Do not close the plot window yet.

 Overlaying with GRIB data
 =========================